0xCD4/Reverse-Engineering/PicoCTF/LetsDynamic.md

 ## Using gdb

 GDB would always be useful to disassemble functions.
-We will get started to disassemble main fucnctions.
-In orde to view written functions you can use:
+We will get started to disassemble main functions.
+In order to view written functions you can use:

 ```asm
 gdb-peda$ info functions